Back to the COPC Blog

 A robust management framework harmonizes these elements.
 Businesses create a holistic view by setting protocols for both, depicting whether operations are stable or in flux.
 Together, they shape the environment, promoting better decisions and long-term success.

-The Five Essentials for AI ROI in Data Governance
+5 Essentials to Maximize AI ROI with Data Governance

 AI’s performance ties directly to the quality of its inputs.
 A solid foundation must be in place to capitalize on AI’s potential.
 These five pillars will help you maximize your return on investment (ROI):